HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 # Customer accounts

-Downpay allows customers to manage orders with purchase options using Shopify's classic customer accounts as well as a secure no-login portal.
-The secure no-login portal must be installed prior to using Shopify customer accounts.
+Downpay allows customers to manage orders with purchase options using Shopify's classic customer accounts as well as a secure no-login portal from the order status page.
+Enable either or both to allow customers more control to manage their orders.

 :::info Note
 To set up Shopify customer accounts, review instructions provided [here](https://help.shopify.com/en/manual/customers/customer-accounts).
 :::

+## Shopify classic customer accounts

+#### Steps

+**1.** Click **Online Store** from your left navigation bar in Shopify Admin.

+**2.** Click **Customize** on the theme you wish to add Downpay blocks to.

+**3.** Login with a customer account using the top right account icon.

+Navigate to the **Classic customer accounts** template you are using from the dropdown menu at the top of the editor and then click the **Customer order** template.
+You may be asked to login to continue to the next step.

+**4.** Select an order from the order list provided and hover below the order details section until you see a **+**.
+Click **Add block** and select the block named **Downpay App**.

 ## Setting up the no-login order management customer portal